jennings/project-euler/heterglot/README.md

 I'm solving the Project Euler problems with a different language for each problem.
 Once a language is used, it's off the table for later problems.

-The challenge is getting a language's toolchain working enough to run/compile one program.
+The most challenging bit is probably going to be getting each language's toolchain working enough to run/compile one program.

 This idea is shamefully stolen from [eevee][eevee].

 [eevee]: http://eev.ee/projects/#heteroglot

+# Executing a solution

+I'm definitely going to forget how to run/compile these languages.
+So `make` should be set up to execute each solution:

+    $ cd 001_javascript
+    $ make
+    node 001.js
+    The total is: 233168
+    $

 # Languages

+These are the languages I might be interested in trying.

 * APL
 * AppleScript